 I think Neural DSP seriously underestimated how difficult it would be to support their plugins on the Quad Cortex.
 The architectures are not the same, which they also appear to have learned with Apple silicon throwing a spanner in the works for many software companies.
 Until recently, many of the Neural plugins were not properly supported.

 As a developer myself, I can sympathise with Neural DSP on this.
 I wish they would have been more upfront with the complexity of the task.
-And it would have bought them a lot of goodwill if they provided development updates that actually provided more detail than “we’re working on it” – I want to know what challenges they’re facing with the architectures, how they’re planning on making it work, will future new plugins be supported on the QC or will they always need to be ported?
+And it would have bought them a lot of goodwill if they provided development updates that provided more detail than “we’re working on it.” – I want to know what challenges they’re facing with the architectures, how they’re planning on making it work, will future new plugins be supported on the QC or will they always need to be ported?

 And then you have a laundry list of effects and amps that were promised at launch but are still conspicuously absent.
-It’s like buying a Swiss Army knife and finding out that half the tools are missing.
+It’s like buying a Swiss Army knife and discovering that half the tools are missing.
 This is perhaps the thing that bothers me the least.
 What we have is good enough, and we also have support for captures to add more devices.

 When we bought the Quad Cortex, we knew we weren’t getting everything all at once and were buying a somewhat early access device.
 But, two years later, I would have thought Neural would have gotten their affairs in order and worked out some of these issues now.

-I understand that Neural DSP is a small company, and Rome wasn’t built in a day.
-But waiting two years is a long time for a pizza, let alone a fully-functioning device.
+I understand Neural DSP is a small company, and Rome wasn’t built in a day.
+But waiting two years is a long time for a pizza, let alone a fully functioning device.
 Their communication has improved, but if you go back over the last couple of years, you will see there was a period of time when it felt like Neural DSP forgot how to speak to its customers.

 And it’s not just me.
 Some artists who were once poster children for the Quad Cortex, like Mike Stringer from Spiritbox, have jumped ship.
 It’s like seeing the captain of the Titanic take a lifeboat and leave the rest of us to play the violin.
-I actually bought the Quad Cortex because of Mike Stringer’s QC playthroughs on YouTube, and I was sad when he switched.
+I bought the Quad Cortex because of Mike Stringer’s QC playthroughs on YouTube, and I was sad when he switched.
 I asked him why, and one of the reasons was the lack of a desktop editor.